 - Also Read: Indoor tanning for legs.

 Every girl wants to look attractive especially when they are pregnant and having self-doubt.
 It increases their self-confidence.

 But during pregnancy, it is not wise to think only about yourself.
 You also should think about your unborn child.

 However, there are some things that make you look attractive and not harmful to your unborn baby as well.
 So, yes you can tan while pregnant.
 But not in every possible way.
 You can use tanning creams and lotions.

 But you can’t use a tanning bed or spray tanner as these are harmful to your unborn baby.
 In this article, we are going to see which tanning methods are safe and which are not during pregnancy.
 Stay tuned!

 Doctors do not suggest beach tanning during pregnancy.
 Though, it looks like a healthy process but doesn’t stay into a false sense of safety.

 During pregnancy, a women’s body becomes more sensitive than ever.
 That’s why excessive sun rays can increase the possibility of skin complaints.
-So, it is a wise decision to stay inside or in the shade to prevent these problems.

 However, soaking in the sun for a while is not that harmful as the sun is the number one origin of vitamin D and it helps you to prevent depression and many other diseases.